AaronGabriel147/web-sprint-challenge-intro-to-react/README.md

 - [ ] Render your characters to the DOM:

   1. Build a React component named 'Character' to render an individual character.
-  1. Map over the list in state, and for each character render a Character to the page.
+1. Map over the list in state, and for each character, render a Character to the page.
 1. Each rendered character must display its name in the DOM (e.g. "Luke Skywalker").

   1. The character's name can't be hard-coded into the HTML.
 This data must be obtained from the API.
-  1. The components must be styled with **styled-components**.
+  1. The components must be styled with styled-components.

   **Notes:**